 }

-We would like to thank Kenneth Shaw, Prof. Pathak's lab at CMU, and the Prof. Liu's Movement lab at Stanford for sharing the LEAP Hand hardware.
-We would also like to thank Huy Ha, Xiaomeng Xu, Mengda Xu and Haochen Shi for their helpful feedback and fruitful discussions.
+We thank Kenneth Shaw, Prof. Pathak's lab at CMU, and the Prof. Liu's Movement lab at Stanford for sharing LEAP Hand hardware.
+We also thank Huy Ha, Xiaomeng Xu, Mengda Xu and Haochen Shi for their helpful feedback and fruitful discussions.
 This work was supported in part by Sloan Fellowship and NSF #2132519.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the sponsors.